LiyrAstroph/MICA2/docs/index.rst

 Welcome to MICA2's documentation!
 =================================
-A Non-parametric Approach to Constrain the Transfer Function in Reverberation Mapping.
+A Non-parametric Approach to Constrain the Transfer Function and Measure the Time Delay in Reverberation Mapping.

 The transfer function is expressed into a family of Gaussians and the continuum variability is described by a damped random walk.